rundeck/docs/en/administration/configuration/database/mysql.md

 Then execute this sql:

     > create database rundeck
-    > grant ALL on rundeck.* to ‘rundeckuser’@‘localhost’ identified by ‘rundeckpassword’
+    > grant ALL on rundeck.* to 'rundeckuser'@'localhost' identified by 'rundeckpassword'

 ## Configure rundeck-config.properties